Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 Use command `RiskTerminal sample` or simply run `RiskTerminal` without any command-line arguments to run the sample data as in Question 1.

-## Portfolio Builder Web App
+## Portfolio Builder

-An interactive single-page Blazor web app that allows construct and analysis of portfolio risk through web interface.
+An interactive web app that allows construct and analysis of portfolio risk through web interface.

 This can be further improved with more sophisticated background worker management when risk data gets large.